ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 If an intermediary receives an HTTP Datagram in a QUIC DATAGRAM frame and is forwarding it on a connection that supports QUIC DATAGRAM frames, the intermediary SHOULD NOT convert that HTTP Datagram to a DATAGRAM capsule.
-If the HTTP Datagram is too large to fit in a DATAGRAM frame (for example because the path MTU of that QUIC connection is too low or if the maximum UDP payload size advertised on that connection is too low), the intermediary SHOULD drop the HTTP Datagram instead of converting it to a DATAGRAM capsule.
-This preserves the end-to-end unreliability characteristic that methods such as Datagram Packetization Layer Path MTU Discovery (DPLPMTUD) depend on
+If the HTTP Datagram is too large to fit in a DATAGRAM frame (for example, because the path MTU (PMTU) of that QUIC connection is too low or if the maximum UDP payload size advertised on that connection is too low), the intermediary SHOULD drop the HTTP Datagram instead of converting it to a DATAGRAM capsule.
+This preserves the end-to-end unreliability characteristic that methods such as Datagram Packetization Layer PMTU Discovery (DPLPMTUD) depend on {{?DPLPMTUD=RFC8899}}.
-{{?DPLPMTUD=RFC8899}}.
-An intermediary that converts QUIC DATAGRAM frames to DATAGRAM capsules allows HTTP Datagrams to be arbitrarily large without suffering any loss; this can misrepresent the true path properties, defeating methods such as DPLPMTUD.
+An intermediary that converts QUIC DATAGRAM frames to DATAGRAM capsules allows HTTP Datagrams to be arbitrarily large without suffering any loss.
+This can misrepresent the true path properties, defeating methods such as DPLPMTUD.

 While DATAGRAM capsules can theoretically carry a payload of length 2<sup>62</sup>-1, most HTTP extensions that use HTTP Datagrams will have their own limits on what datagram payload sizes are practical.
-Implementations SHOULD take those limits into account when parsing DATAGRAM capsules: if an incoming DATAGRAM capsule has a length that is known to be so large as to not be usable, the implementation SHOULD discard the capsule without buffering its contents into memory.
+Implementations SHOULD take those limits into account when parsing DATAGRAM capsules.
+If an incoming DATAGRAM capsule has a length that is known to be so large as to not be usable, the implementation SHOULD discard the capsule without buffering its contents into memory.

-Since QUIC DATAGRAM frames are required to fit within a QUIC packet, implementations that reencode DATAGRAM capsules into QUIC DATAGRAM frames might be tempted to accumulate the entire capsule in the stream before reencoding it.
+Since QUIC DATAGRAM frames are required to fit within a QUIC packet, implementations that re-encode DATAGRAM capsules into QUIC DATAGRAM frames might be tempted to accumulate the entire capsule in the stream before re-encoding it.
 This SHOULD be avoided, because it can cause flow control problems; see
 {{capsule-protocol}}.